 I don’t know about you, but I get super stressed out when I don’t have a plan.
 I’m a worrier, and I hate feeling like I’m either missing out or making a big mistake by not working out all the little details in advance.
 Here’s the problem, over-planning tends to lead to over-scheduling, which is the opposite of pacing yourself.

-This isn’t for everyone, but recently I’ve been a believer in the power of essential oils as preventatives and remedies for minor issues.
+This isn’t for everyone, but recently I’ve been interested in using some essential oils as preventatives and remedies for minor issues.
 If you don’t know the story of Thieves, here it is.
 As the story goes, there was a group of robbers, “the thieves,” who wanted to steal from the dead during the Black Plague, but of course they didn’t want to catch the plague themselves.
 The figured out that a blend of Cloves, Cinnamon, Eucalyptus, Lemon, and Rosemary fought off the germs so they could steal to their hearts’ content and stay healthy.
 Lovely, huh?

 be smart when eating local cuisines